Procedure to Reveal the Mechanism of Pattern Formation Process by Topological Data Analysis: Analysis methods

-By reducing the parameter $t$ from 1 to 0, we find that the level set of the grayscale image $S_t$ constructs an increasing sequence $\mathbf{S}$ of its geometric elements:
+By reducing the parameter $t$ from 1 to 0, we find that the level set of the grayscale image $S_t$ shows an increasing sequence $\mathbf{S}$ of its geometric elements:

 where $1 \geq t_k > t_{k+1} \geq 0$ and $t_{n_{\Theta}}$ is a threshold at which all pixels become larger than it.
-Here, the threshold value $t$ is replaced by $t'=1-t$ to let the threshold value correspond to a single parameter that increases corresponding to the increasing sequence of its geometric elements.
-When a grayscale image $G$ is binarized into 0 and 1 at a certain threshold $t'$, if 1 is the domain, the 0 region surrounded by 1 is the hole.
+For simplification of notation, the threshold value $t$ is replaced by $t'=1-t$ to let the threshold value correspond to a single parameter that increases corresponding to the increasing sequence of its geometric elements.
+For a two-dimensional grayscale image, zero-dimensional and one-dimensional holes are considered.
 Note that holes in zero dimensions represent a connected component, holes in one dimension represent a ring, and holes in two dimensions represent a cavity.
-For a two-dimensional pixel image, zero-dimensional and one-dimensional holes are considered.
+When a grayscale image $G$ is binarized into 0 and 1 at a certain threshold $t'$, if 1 is the domain, the 0 region surrounded by 1 is a one-dimensional hole.